Hieromon/AutoConnect/mkdocs/acelements.md

-## The elements for the custome Web pages
+## The elements for the custom Web pages

 Representative HTML elements for making the custom Web page are provided as AutoConnectElements.